 We value the importance of both head and heart in our worship experience , we strive in our worship to fill our minds with Biblical thinking about God, others, ourselves, and life, while at the same time putting renewed and greater emphasis on giving expression to our heart’s affections for God during worship.

 We emphasize “corporate” worship.
 We encourage all of the saints to sing loudly and enthusiastically about the great God we serve.
-We tend to lean toward a more modern style of worship, but realize that some styles don’t appeal to every person, but encourage all in attendance to try to lay aside personal preferences in those instances, and with an excellent spirit sing to God with all of your heart, soul, and strength.
+We tend to lean toward a more modern style of worship, but we do realize that some styles don’t appeal to every person.
+In those instances we encourage all in attendance to try to lay aside personal preferences, and with an excellent spirit sing to God with all of your heart, soul, and strength.

 We simply love God, and to the best of our ability seek to worship him with our lives, and we would love to live our lives with you.